-Volcanica has created a gorgeous Decaf blend using South and Central American beans with is prized for its sweet bold flavour and full, satisfying body.
+Volcanica has created a gorgeous Decaf blend using South and Central American beans and is prized for its sweet, bold flavour and full, satisfying body.

 Decaffeinated using the SWISS WATER method only, and roasted AFTER you order, means you're getting some of the cleanest and best tasting decaf available online.

 Things you should know when choosing Decaffeinated Coffee

 If you’re not already a low-caf convert then you might wonder why you should give it a try.

 If you are, you may have noticed that most decaffeinated blends are Arabica based (robusta has more caffeine) so what’s the difference between them?

 Once upon a time (in 1905), a man named Ludwig Roselius decided that he wanted to decaffeinate some coffee.

 He theorised that if he moistened the beans to make the caffeine accessible, and then soaked them in benzene to draw the caffeine out, he’d have his wish.

 Until recently, chemical extraction was the main method used.

 The chemicals inevitably left an aftertaste that affected the coffee’s flavour, giving decaffeinated its bad name.